mehty8/anti-social-app/README.md

     https://drive.google.com/file/d/167xb3ZZlQSEAKsg8V_5cv5FnAcudQ193/view?usp=drive_link
 - The system"s package installer will pop up, so click on that.
 - It may look like that nothing is happening but in the backgorund the package installer is preapring the app for instalation, sometimes it takes even 30 seconds to finish
-- The Instalation will pop up, so install the app
+- The Installation will pop up, so install the app
 - Since the app is from unknwon sources, not via an app store, play protect may show up to check the app.
 Just click on details, and choose to ignore it.
 - Open the app and play along :).

-Tutorial:
+## Tutorial:
 <img src="/storage-acces very first page.png" alt="Storage access permission">
 <img src="/register-login.png" alt="Register and login page">
 <img src="/permission-video.png" alt="Video permission">